CSB-KaracaLab/prot-on/README.md

 python proton.py --pdb example-input/complex.pdb --chain_ID D --algorithm EvoEF1 --cut_off 5.0 --IQR 1.5
 ```
-Beware that `cut-off`, `IQR` and `algorithm` definitions are optional.
+`cut-off`, `IQR` and `algorithm` definitions are optional.
 By default they will be set to 5.0, 1.5, and EvoEF1 respectively.
 If these settings are fine with you, you can run PROT-ON with only:
 ```
 python proton.py --pdb complex.pdb --chain_ID D
 ```